 War Stories with Kotter, Part 5: Create a Sense of Urgency

 Picking up our series on Kotter's 8-Step Process for Leading Change, I was intrigued to learn more about his book, Our Iceberg is Melting.
-I didn't know much about it, but wanted to provide some research to help understand whether or not it was worth picking up a copy.
-So by way of introduction to our next Leading Change Step, Create a Sense of Urgency, I turned to the internet to give me the back story on John Kotter's other New York Times Bestseller.
+I didn't know much about it, but wanted to research whether or not it was worth picking up a copy.
+As an introduction to our next step, Create a Sense of Urgency, I turned to the internet for the backstory on John Kotter's other New York Times Bestseller.

 Our Iceberg Is Melting: Changing and Succeeding Under Any Conditions

 This book is described as a business 'fable' that illustrates the essentials of embracing change and adaptability.
-It was co-authored by John Kotter and Holger Rathgeber in 2006, and uses a penguin colony as a metaphor to convey insights into workplaces and organisations.
-This already has me intrigued, bringing to mind Who Moved my Cheese written by Dr Spencer Johnson in 1998 about mice moving around a maze in search of happiness and success.
+Co-authored by John Kotter and Holger Rathgeber in 2006, it uses a penguin colony as a metaphor to convey insights into workplaces and organisations.
+This immediately intrigued me, bringing to mind Who Moved my Cheese (1998) by Dr Spencer Johnson.

 Set in Antarctica, a colony of emperor penguins resides happily on their iceberg where they've lived for generations before encountering a crisis.
-An observant penguin, Fred, discovers alarming signs of fissures, canals, and caves forming and filling with water.
-Fred realises that if the water freezes and expands, it could crack open the iceberg, endangering everyone.
+An observant penguin, Fred, discovers alarming signs of fissures, canals, and water-filled caves forming.
+Fred realises that if the water freezes and expands, it could crack the iceberg open, endangering everyone.

 Fred brings his concern to Alice a penguin leader.
 Together, they visit the Leadership Council which hesitates, and proposes an investigative committee.
 Alice points out that it's a crisis, indecision could lead to disaster, and it won’t be acceptable to claim they weren’t sure of the problem.